Building a Basketball Practice Plan

 Each of these types of drills can be used with various drill types - transition or fast break drills, finishing drills, team shooting drills, working on free throws, or anything else you might include in building a basketball practice plan.

-After you have huddled your team up, spoke to them about practice, and dismissed them - what happens?
+After you have huddled your team up, spoken to them about practice, and dismissed them - what happens?
 How do those 15 minutes after practice look?

 Make an effort to talk to each of your players or give them some sort of physical contact (high five, fist bump, etc.)